Voted Best Long Island Divorce Lawyer

 Who can file for divorce in New York?

-To file for divorce in New York, you must meet the state residency requirements.
+You must meet the state residency requirements to file for divorce in New York.
 New York allows same-sex couples to separate or divorce in the same ways and under the same rules as heterosexual couples.

 What are the residency requirements for divorce in New York?